Manage Emissions from Electric Generating Units

 Bill Summary:

-Section 2 also requires the owner or operator of a covered electric generating unit is required to provide quarterly emission reports showing compliance with the rule to the division. of administration in the department of public health and environment (division).
+An owner or operator of a unit is required to provide quarterly emission reports showing compliance with the rule to the division.
 On August 1, 2029, the air quality control commission in the department of public health and environment (AQCC) must submit to the general assembly a list of any units that are subject to a federal order.
 If there are any units subject to a federal order, the AQCC must also submit to the general assembly recommendations on whether to amend the requirements for units subject to federal order.

-Section 3 requires an investor-owned utility or wholesale electric cooperative that is the owner or operator of a unit, beginning 150 days after the issuance of a federal order requiring the unit to remain operating after the unit was scheduled to retire (order) and continuing every 90 days until the order is no longer in effect, to file a report with the public utilities commission (commission) that contains certain information about the costs to operate the unit and the amount of electricity generated by the unit.
+An investor-owned utility or wholesale electric cooperative that is the owner or operator of a unit is required, beginning 150 days after the issuance of a federal order requiring the unit to remain operating after the unit was scheduled to retire (order) and continuing every 90 days until the order is no longer in effect, to file a report with the public utilities commission (commission) that contains certain information about the costs to operate the unit and the amount of electricity generated by the unit.
 The commission must make these reports publicly available.
+An investor-owned utility is also permitted to submit an application for a financing order to recover the costs of complying with an order.

-(Note: This summary applies to the reengrossed version of this bill as introduced in the second house.)
+(Note: This summary applies to this bill as enacted.)

 Prime Sponsors